 I love learning about illustrators’ creative processes.
 I’m so pleased to have the opportunity to interview award-winning artist, Vali Mintzi about her work.

 Vali immigrated to Israel in 1989.
 She is a graduate of the Bezalel Academy of Art in Jerusalem where she lives and works as an illustrator of children’s books, a graphic designer, and puppetry designer.
 Vali created the lovely illustrations for Signs in the Well (Green Bean Books), The Girl With the Brave Heart: A Tale from Tehran (Barefoot Books), Meet Me at the Well (Charlesbridge), Long Summer Nights (Triangle Square) as well as several children’s books in Hebrew.

-Tell me a bit about your journey to become an artist.
-When do you know you wanted to create illustrations for children’s book?
+Tell me a bit about your journey to becoming an artist.
+When did you know you wanted to create illustrations for children’s books?